Types of Funding

 - stipend amount;

-- tuition coverage;
+- eligibility for tuition remission

 - payment of segregated fees, if applicable;